 You dim sum, you lose some!

 Dim sum.
 A Hong Kong classic.
 Whether you’re on the hunt for something for yourself or something to share, there’s a piece to please everyone, especially when there’s a crowd.
-With its literal translation being “touch the heart”, it’s no wonder dim sum is enjoyed by all as a Cantonese comfort food.
-Kids love it too because it’s easy to handle and eat.
-The cute and quirky presentation in some restaurants is just another bonus!
-And with so many amazing dim sum spots in the city (ranging from the fancy-shmancy to hole-in-the-wall), we’ve rounded up a few of our family favourites, so whenever you need just a little more heart in your life, you’ll know where to head to…
+With its literal translation being “touch the heart”, it’s no wonder dim sum is enjoyed by young and old alike as Cantonese comfort food.
+Kids love it because it’s easy to handle and eat – the cute and quirky presentation in some restaurants is just another bonus!
+And with so many amazing Hong Kong dim sum spots (ranging from the fancy-shmancy to hole-in-the-wall), we’ve rounded up a few of our family favourites.
+Whenever you need just a little more heart in your life, you’ll know where to head to…

 Jump ahead to restaurants you’d go to for:

 You cannot go wrong with this one!
-It was the first Taiwanese restaurant to earn one Michelin star in 2010 and its Silvercord branch continues to be recommended in the 2020 guide.
+It was the first Taiwanese restaurant to earn one Michelin star in 2010 and its Silvercord branch continues to be recommended in the 2021 guide.
 Originating in Taiwan (but in locations worldwide), it’s a favourite among locals and expats alike.
 Get there early (all branches in HK open at 11:30am) though you will still probably have to take a ticket and wait.
 Specialising in xiao long bao (soupy dumplings – steamed pork, green squash and shrimp or chicken are top faves), its other must-try dishes include the deep-fried yellow croaker, the pan-fried shrimp and pork dumplings, or for the vegetarians, the steamed mushroom vegetarian bun.
 You’ll be surprised at how much your kids pack in!
-Get them to leave some space for desserts – the steamed eight-flavour glutinous rice dessert or any of the red bean paste buns.
+Get them to leave some space for desserts – the steamed eight-flavour glutinous rice dessert or any of the red bean paste buns are sure to be a hit.
 High chairs and cutlery for kids are available on request.

 This is another Taiwanese street food specialist that is a winner with the kids.
 What mamas will love is that their food is fresh and proudly claims to contain no MSG.
 You can expect your hungry little mouths to devour the popcorn chicken, xiao long bao, dirty fried rice and honey glazed spicy prawns.
 Don’t forget the bubble tea while you’re here!